chaijs/chai-fs/README.md

 assert.notPathExists(path, ?msg);
 ````

+* Making use of Chai's `exist` to chain would've been nice *but* has issues with negations and the message parameter.

 ### directory()

-Assert if the path exists and is a directory.
+Assert the path exists and is a directory.

 * Uses `fs.statSync().isDirectory()`